lucianoengdev/Investimentos_x_Acidentes/README.md

 - Loads and cleans traffic crash data.
 - Preserves the original kilometer marker and creates a corrected linear kilometer reference.
 - Generates initial exploratory charts for fatal crashes, deaths, crash types and kilometer distribution.
-- Organizes the project as an open-source data analysis repository.
-- Prepares the foundation for later investment comparison and machine learning modeling.
 - Adjusts historical investment values using annual IPCA inflation.
+- Compares investment and fatal-crash patterns across concession phases.
+- Documents hotspot, vehicle, crash-type and investment findings for a technical article.
+- Keeps fatal-crash machine learning as a future complementary extension.

 ## What Is This?